NOTE: I have since made a follow up post for this topic, which has further arguments and evidence. Click here to see it as well.

-Similarly we will establish, that no layman shall neither have his parents nor a nun as his wife.
-Neither shall another receive his wife while the husband lives, nor shall the wife receive another while her husband lives, BECAUSE the husband ought not to dismiss his wife, unless a case of adultery has been discovered.
+Similarly we establish, that no layman may either have his parent or a nun as his wife.
+Neither may the husband marry another while his wife lives, nor may the wife marry another while her husband lives, because the husband ought not to dismiss his wife, unless a case of adultery has been discovered.

 Council of Compiègne, AD 757: